hrtywhy/hrtywhy.github.io/_pages/about.md

 Hi There 👋

 Welcome to my personal note, where the realm of ones and zeros converges with the art of safeguarding our digital lives.
-I am Hartoyo Wahyu, a dedicated practitioner in the dynamic field of Cybersecurity.
+I am <b>Hartoyo Wahyu</b>, a dedicated practitioner in the dynamic field of Cybersecurity.
 Would to inform that I'm not trying to come across as preachy to all of my fellow readers.
 The main purpose behind this short note is simply to share knowledge about the world I work in day-to-day, and of course, to serve as a personal reminder for myself.
 This is because humans, as individuals, have a tendency to forget or <i>nisyan</i> (pelupa), which is a natural part of us.

 Let's bridge the gap between the cyber experts and the curious learners, fostering an environment where we can exchange insights, stories, and experiences.